 - Nausea, dizziness, and vomiting;

 Hyalase has been reported to be physically incompatible with heparin, adrenaline, benzodiazepines, phenytoin, and frusemide.

-Although rare, side effects have been known to occur with the injection of Hyalase.
+Although rare, side effects have been known to occur with injection of Hyalase.
 If these are experienced, patients should seek immediate medical attention.
 Please note that hyaluronidase has been reported to enhance the occurrence of adverse effects in co-administered drugs.

 - Blurred vision

 The main active component of Hyalase is hyaluronidase, an enzyme that is naturally produced in the body.
 This compound breaks down hyaluronan, which works as a structural and biochemical supporter of the cells.
 By weakening hyaluronan, hyaluronidase increases the absorbency of bodily tissues.
 As such, it is often used in tandem with injectable drugs (including anesthetics) to hasten their dispersal into the injection site.